tigerwill90/fox/README.md

 3. Named parameters without constraints
 4. Catch-all parameters with regex constraints
 5. Catch-all parameters without constraints
+6. Route Matchers

+Matchers are evaluated after a successful hostname and/or path match.
+When multiple routes share the same pattern but differ in matchers, Fox evaluates them in priority order, configurable via `fox.WithMatcherPriority`.
+Priority defaults to the number of matchers on the route.
+Routes with equal priority may be evaluated in any order.

 If a match candidate fails to complete the full route, Fox returns to the last decision point and tries the next available alternative following the same priority order.